...when it's not Rio de Janeiro.

 - Marvel Superheroes War Of The Gems shows some Mayan Temples in the background on the Brazilian stage.

 - Global Champion (Kaiser Knuckle) has a triceratops skeleton (all of their fossils were in North America) in the middle of inflammable jungle.

-- The first segment F3AR is set in an unknown location in Brazil (you start off in a prison, then proceed to a favela)...
+- The first segment of F3AR is set in an unknown location in Brazil (you start off in a prison, then proceed to a favela)...
 Except, everyone speaks Spanish.
 The developers almost got everything right, though: some of the signs are in Portuguese...
 While others are still in Spanish.
 Still, the license plate from the cars is Brazillian, so that's something.

-- Street Fighter is a well known offender:
+- Street Fighter is a well-known offender:

 - The Brazilian stage in Street Fighter IV is inside the Amazonian jungle, but we can see some Aztec totems in there.
 And monkeys.

 - The Street Fighter III averts it a bit with it's Brazilian character, Sean Matsuda, who is a disciple of Ken who plays basketball.

 - In Street Fighter III: Second Impact, the Brazilian stage is set in "SÃO PAURO" (sic).
 The stage itself is a common street, where there is an overturned truck written "CEAZA" (it should be "CEASA"), loaded with bananas.note Obviously, there are monkeys all over the place.